http4s/http4s/docs/src/main/tut/middleware.md

 wrappedService.orNotFound(badRequest).unsafeRunSync
 ```

-Note that the successful response has your header added to it.
+Note that the successful response has the header added to it.

-If you intend to use you middleware in multiple places,  you may want to implement
+To reuse the header in multiple places, write an `object` with an apply method,
-it as an `object` and use the `apply` method.
+so it is reusable.

 ```tut:book
 object MyMiddle {